mnouri92/persian_ner/README.md

 The project is developed by **Python** programming language and using some important packages related to Machine-Learning programming such as TensorFlow.
 > if you haven't installed Python on your system you can download and install from [Python.org](https://www.python.org/downloads/)

-therefore after cloning the project, move to project's root directory and install requirements by :
+Therefore after cloning the project, move to project's root directory and install requirements by :

 ``` python -m pip install -r requirements.txt```